magento/merchdocs/src/catalog/navigation-top.md

 1. To limit the number of subcategories that appear in the top navigation, enter the number in the **Maximal Depth** field.

-   The default value is zero, which does not place a limit on the number of subcategory levels.
+   The default value is `0`, which does not place a limit on the number of subcategory levels.

 1. When complete, click <span class="btn">Save Config</span>.